 The foundation on which Kelley’s was built was courage and sheer determination.
 Max Kelley’s ambition propelled the Kelley’s Telephone Answering Service into an era of growth and success.

 Today, Max Kelley’s Telephone Answering Service is still family owned and operated.
-Though the management of the company has changed and the Kelley’s brand has now evolved into Answering Service Care by Answering Service Care, the core values and ethics that were set forth by founder Max Kelley are still employed by each member of our team members.
+Though the company was acquired and the Kelley’s brand has now evolved into Answering Service Care, the core values that were set forth by founder Max Kelley are still employed today.